davecthomas/llm_local_context/README.md

 # LLM Local Context - Text File Extractor for Project Context

 Wish you had a quick way to give your friendly LLM full context for all the files you are working with?
-Look no more!
+Are you packaging up your project code as zip files and uploading to your LLM?
+Eew!
+Tired of waiting for GitHub Copilot to have true project-wide context?
+Look no more!!

-This script extracts the contents of all text-based files in a given directory and consolidates them into a single file (`<directory>_all_text_files.txt`).
+This script extracts the contents of all text-based files in a given directory and consolidates them into a single file (`<directory>_all_text_files.txt`) and your local clipboard.
 This is particularly useful when working with large projects and you want to provide project context to a Language Learning Model (LLM) without needing to upload an entire ZIP archive of the project files.

+## Typical Scenario

+You have updated your project code a ton and have a big new question to present to your favorite LLM.
+Use this tool to grab all the code into your clipboard and them prompt the LLM with "Here's my current code.
+Analyze it and then I'll have a big new feature to add with you..." (then you paste the contents and go!)

 ## Input